Marine life: Evolution

+Historical development

 The Earth is about 4.54 billion years old.
-The earliest undisputed evidence of life on Earth dates from at least 3.5 billion years ago, during the Eoarchean Era after a geological crust started to solidify following the earlier molten Hadean Eon.
+The earliest undisputed evidence of life on Earth dates from at least 3.5 billion years ago, during the Eoarchean era after a geological crust started to solidify following the earlier molten Hadean Eon.
 Microbial mat fossils have been found in 3.48 billion-year-old sandstone in Western Australia.
 Other early physical evidence of a biogenic substance is graphite in 3.7 billion-year-old metasedimentary rocks discovered in Western Greenland as well as "remains of biotic life" found in 4.1 billion-year-old rocks in Western Australia.
-According to one of the researchers, "If life arose relatively quickly on Earth … then it could be common in the universe."
+According to one of the researchers, "If life arose relatively quickly on Earth ... then it could be common in the universe."

 All organisms on Earth are descended from a common ancestor or ancestral gene pool.

 Highly energetic chemistry is thought to have produced a self-replicating molecule around 4 billion years ago, and half a billion years later the last common ancestor of all life existed.
 The current scientific consensus is that the complex biochemistry that makes up life came from simpler chemical reactions.
 The beginning of life may have included self-replicating molecules such as RNA and the assembly of simple cells.
 In 2016 scientists reported a set of 355 genes from the last universal common ancestor (LUCA) of all life, including microorganisms, living on Earth.

 Current species are a stage in the process of evolution, with their diversity the product of a long series of speciation and extinction events.
 The common descent of organisms was first deduced from four simple facts about organisms: First, they have geographic distributions that cannot be explained by local adaptation.
 Second, the diversity of life is not a set of unique organisms, but organisms that share morphological similarities.
 Third, vestigial traits with no clear purpose resemble functional ancestral traits and finally, that organisms can be classified using these similarities into a hierarchy of nested groups—similar to a family tree.
 However, modern research has suggested that, due to horizontal gene transfer, this "tree of life" may be more complicated than a simple branching tree since some genes have spread independently between distantly related species.